DUNE/duneutil/dhtools/README_35t_datatransfer.txt

 The file runsumdbquery.py can be used at the command line to check the online database entry for a particular run.
-It is not used in the automatic file transfer/metadata generation scripts.
+It is not used in the automatic file transfer/metadata generation scripts. runsumdbquery.py has been deleted.
+Ask Tom Junk if you need a copy.

 An example crontab entry for doing hourly transfers is: